 - Mount Etna Preparedness: If you visit the volcano, stay on marked paths and follow your guide’s instructions.
 The ground is uneven, so sturdy closed-toe shoes are important.

-- Etna Weather & Air: Temperatures at higher elevations can be much colder than at the port.
-Bring layers even in summer.
-If you have heart or breathing conditions, check with a doctor before visiting higher areas.
+- Etna Weather & Air: At higher elevations, it can feel much colder than at the port, even during summer.
+Bring extra layers, and check with a doctor before visiting if you have heart or breathing conditions.

 - Taormina Logistics: When taking the train, the station is at the bottom of a steep hill.
-For this reason, use the official shuttle bus or a taxi instead of walking the narrow road.
+So, you may want to use the official shuttle bus or a taxi instead of walking the narrow road.

 - The “Missed Ship” Factor: If you travel independently, plan to return at least 90 minutes before departure.
-While Messina is easy to navigate, traffic on the A18 can sometimes cause delays.
+While it is easy to navigate, traffic on the A18 can sometimes cause delays.

 Smart Travel Tips